 The changes briefly outlined above were an important indication of significant societal changes occurring in New Zealand at the beginning of the twentieth century.
 In addition to accelerating urbanisation during this period (Hamer 1993: 139), occupational specialisation and division of labour also became more complex before the First World War (Cleaver 1996: 36).
 Death in general became increasingly medicalised in the twentieth century and responsibility for dying and disposal progressively became the realm of the expert.
-These changes were evident in the developing identity of the funeral director, as the traditional undertaker of the nineteenth century.
+These changes were evident in the developing identity of the funeral director, as the traditional undertaker of the nineteenth century was superseded by the modern funeral director of the twentieth century.
 Funeral directors offered a variety of essential services, utilised specialised funeral premises, and possessed expert knowledge - all of which enabled them to provide greater comfort and service to the bereaved (NZFD June 1959: 1).
 These developments also provided the basis for the occupation's claim to professional status.